-As a result of the mitigation needs assessment, funding is being allocated for infrastructure programs to lessen the risk of flooding in buildings with the ultimate goal of removing people and property from harmâ¿¿s way.
+As a result of the mitigation needs assessment, funding is being allocated for infrastructure programs to lessen the risk of flooding in buildings with the ultimate goal of removing people and property from harm's way.
 In addition, decreasing flooding will also improve mobility so services that enable the continuous operation of critical business and government functions that are critical to the protection of human health and safety would remain available and accessible.
-This program will be administered by the City of Houston through the Housing and Community Development Department (HCDD) and Houston Public Works (HPW).
+This program will be administered by the City of Houston through the Housing and Community Development Department (HCDD), while collaborating with other City departments, Houston Public Works (HPW), and nonprofit organizations.